 Customer Service: It’s worth noting that freight factoring companies specialize in accounts receivable, so they usually create a streamlined payment process that makes tracking and paying their invoices simple and improves their experience.

-Credit Checks: Freight factoring companies will typically run credit checks for your shippers on your behalf to ensure they’re creditworthy before accepting invoices.
+Credit Checks: Freight factoring companies will typically run credit checks for your shippers on your behalf to determine any credit risk and to ensure they’re creditworthy before accepting invoices.
 You can use the details you learn to make informed decisions about who you’ll work for and how much credit you’re willing to extend, even when you’re not factoring a specific invoice.

 Growth Opportunities: Freight factoring is ideal for growth-minded businesses.
 You can use your cash to cover immediate expenses, such as fuel and upkeep, or apply it to areas like marketing and equipment that can help you expand.